 LTL Freight Shipping Provider Options

-Another benefit of using a freight broker is the access you get to qualified and vetted carriers.
-With FreightPros, you just enter in your shipment details and get fast quotes from over 70 carriers.
+A benefit of using a freight broker is the access you get to qualified and vetted carriers.
+For example, with FreightPros, you enter in your shipment details and get fast quotes from more than 70 carriers.
 You also get ongoing support and consultation throughout the entire shipping process.
-Click here to get a free quote.

-Most freight brokers and online exchanges have excellent websites that let you do everything needed to set up your LTL freight shipment, including:
+Most freight brokers and online exchanges have easy-to-use websites that let you do everything needed to set up your LTL freight shipment.
+These services include:

 - Compare delivery times among carriers